What is a risk premium? How to calculate it?

 With the Public app, Safety Labels warn investors of potential risky stocks and exchange traded funds so you can stay safe and aware of any risk you are taking with your money.

 Exchange-rate risk is the risk of investments in a currency other than the currency of the investor.
 An American investor who buys stock of a French company that is denominated in euros will have more volatility associated with the exchange rate, as the rate can change at any time.
-The more variation between the currencies, the more compensation or premium risk demanded by investors.
+The more variation between the currencies, the more compensation or premium risk investors demand.

 An investment made in a country with political and economic uncertainty will face greater risk than in a country with a steady political environment.
 Risks can include regime change, policy changes, economic collapse, and war.
 The U.S. and Canada are low country-specific risk places because they tend to have a more stable nature, while places like Russia or Venezuela pose a greater risk due to their political and economic turmoil.